lumigo-io/lumigo-kubernetes-operator/README.md

       enabled: false # Default: true
 ```

-When a `Lumigo` resource is deleted from a namespace, the collection of Kubernetes events is automatically halted.
+When a `Lumigo` resource is deleted from a namespace, the collection of Kubernetes events and object versions is automatically halted.

 ### Uninstall